chatwork/charts/php/README.md

 ```

 ### Manage Request Timeout Setting
-Inject preStop commands to safely perform a graceful shutdown according to your requirements.
+Inject preStop commands to safely perform a graceful shutdown according to your requirements.and Enter a value for `terminationGracePeriodSeconds` to control the time to graceful shutdown for each pod.

-Set this value as needed.
-Inject **Nginx** and **FPM** preStop commands.
+Follow the steps below to set preStop.
+1. set a value for `terminationGracePeriodSeconds`
+   1. For nginx, `.Values.nginx.terminationGracePeriodSeconds`
+   2. For fpm, `.Values.fpm.terminationGracePeriodSeconds`
+2. set a command for `lifecycle.preStop`.Please refer to the following.
 ```
 nginx:
   lifecycle: